Lepakshi is a small town in the Anantpur district, housing the famous Veerabhadra temple. It is ideal for a day’s outing from Bangalore.

-Long corridors with pillars runs around the temple.
+The temple is embellished with long corridors with pillars running all around.
 These served as guest houses.
-If you take a close watch at the roof near the pillars, you can see gaps running horizontally in the ceiling.
-The first row served as curtain rods and the second row was used to hang luggage, it seems.
+If you take a close look at the roof near the pillars, you would see gaps running horizontally in the ceiling.
+The first row served as curtain rods, and the second row was used to hang luggage, it seems.

 Story of Lepakshi Temple:

 You would see the first Shiv Linga brightly polished under the seven-headed serpent.
 This is the iconic image of Lepakshi.

 There is a kitchen right opposite the Shiv Linga.
 Once, when the workers arrived, the lady had not yet completed the cooking.
 So she asks them to wait.
 She went in to finish cooking, and when she came out, the monolithic stone had been carved into a seven-headed serpent, coiled around guarding the Shiva Lingam.